PhilippFors/Discord_ScatterBot/readme.md

 This discord bot is written with the Discord .Net API Wrapper in C#.
 I don't know how many things I will add but for now there will be basic things for server management.
+A lot of stuff is still hard coded right now.
+I will eventually move this to a config file or try to do everything dynamically at runtime.
+Time will tell.

 Features so far
 - Keeping track of new members and giving them access to the server with a single command.